top of page

 PKP-Logo_RGB.png

-The Doctoral programme Clinical Pharmacy at the University Hospital of Munich was initiated in 2013 within the Munich Medical Research School (MMRS).
+The Doctoral Program Clinical Pharmacy at the LMU University Hospital of Munich was initiated in 2013 within the Munich Medical Research School (MMRS).
 It is recognised by the GraduateCenterLMU as a structured PhD programme.

 The Foundation Patient & Clinical Pharmacy supports the framework, research projects, travel grants, workshops, congress participation and the annual symposia.